Flower Care 101

 TOP 3 FLOWER CARE RULES

-Rule #1: Remove lower leaves, cut 2-3’’ off stem, and place in fresh water.
+Rule #1: Remove lower leaves, cut 2-3’’ off stem, and place in fresh water (no weird additives).
 Leave ALL wrapping on flowers for 1 hour before removing.
 This allows the flowers to rehydrate while upright to prevent sad drooping.

 Hydrate flowers with wrappings on for one hour.